techgrounds/techgrounds-anj-dtmr/000_cloud_project/beslissing_doc.md

 June 13, 2023

 Today I was trying to deploy Azure Vnet to start the virtual network within the resource group I created.
 I would use it to connect the servers.

+June 14, 2023

+Today I focused on creating storage account and management vnet in separate files then tested them both if successfully deployed